ejhammond/react-responsive-system/README.md

 import { Button } from '@material-ui/core/Button';

 // just pass your component to the `responsive` util
-// all of your breakpoint props are added
+// all of your screen classes are added as props
 // and the overrides will be handled automatically const ResponsiveButton = responsive(Button);